STI testing kits FAQ

 The only difference between our home testing kit and a test performed at a clinic is that you are in control of the testing process.

 Our home testing kits allow you to conveniently test for STIs from the comfort of your own home at your own pace.
-Once you have collected your samples, you post it to our partnered lab at a time which suits you.
+Once you have collected your samples, you post them to our partnered lab at a time which suits you.

 Customer Service